olleharstedt/subsetphp/README.md

 Alternate syntax
 ----------------

-Possible to use another parser and lexer.
+Possible to use another parser and lexer, but same AST.

 Double maintenance?

+Still PHP 5.6, just another syntax.

 * `fn` instead of `function`
 * skip `fn` keyword for class methods - we have `public`, `protected` or `private` instead